plagasul/raspberrypi-synch/README.md

 # raspberrypi-synch

+Autoplays videos in sync with other raspberrys on the same network, works with direct ethernet conexion between 2 raspberrys or more in a router/hub
+Use ethernet cables to ensure stability

 Save file in your local system as this git estructure

 #add a file named ssh in /boot to activate ssh service